 Light attack aircraft

-F/A-259 Striker is a new light attack aircraft being developed by Aero Vodochody in collaboration with Israel Aerospace Industries (IAI).
+F/A-259 Striker is a new light attack aircraft developed by Czech aircraft manufacturer Aero Vodochody in collaboration with Israel Aerospace Industries (IAI).

 The aircraft is tailored to support close air support, border patrolling, counter insurgency (COIN), search-and-rescue, and reconnaissance missions.